BSc Mental Health

-Within a supportive environment students can choose to enrol on the full BSc degree pathway or may wish to enrol on the level four Certificate of Higher Education before considering moving to the Diploma of Higher Education or the full degree.
+Within a supportive environment, students can choose to enrol on the full BSc degree pathway or may wish to the on the level four Certificate of Higher Education before considering moving to the Diploma of Higher Education or the full degree.

-Coverage in year one will include Academic Skills and an Introduction to Mental Health.
+Coverage will include Academic Skills and an Introduction to Mental Health.
 Other modules covered include:

 - Mental health in children and young people